Category Archives: Holistic Health

 All information and opinions presented here are for information purposes only and are not intended as a substitute for professional advice.
 Do not use this article to diagnose a health condition.
 Speak to your doctor if you think your condition may be serious or before discontinuing any prescribed medication.
 Please consult with your health care provider before following any of the treatment suggested anywhere on this site, particularly if you have an ongoing health issue.

-Natural Remedies For Winter Health
+Natural Remedies For Winter Wellness

-When your mood matches the sky it’s tempting to dive under the doona and tune out from the world.
-Winter is naturally a time to close down and go within so we need to be mindful of honouring our needs during this time.
-We need to sleep more, eat nourishing foods and tone down the active life we enjoyed over summer, for our inner health.
-We also need to support our immune system because it can take a beating during the winter months.
-It’s important to know how to keep your immune system strong and balanced if you want to avoid winter infections and stay healthy.
+Winter is a time when we need to sleep more, eat nourishing foods and tone down the active life we enjoyed over summer, for our inner health and wellness.
+It’s also crucial to support our immune system because it can take a beating during the winter months.
+So, it’s important to know how to keep your immune system strong and balanced if you want to avoid winter infections and stay healthy.
 These natural remedies for winter health provide a simple foundation for wellness.

 The chill of Winter brings with it a swag of seasonal diseases which range from chilblains and cold sores through many respiratory illnesses.
 The common cold is the most prevalent contagious disease in Australia and the most common reason for people to stay home from work or school.
-Coughs, colds and sometimes flu are a common part of most household’s winter experience.
+Coughs, colds and flu are a common part of most household’s winter experience.
 Colds are very easily spread from person to person affecting over half of the population in winter

 Natural Immune Support